-The 4000 PT® electrical system has four major components: the alternator, the power supply, the power cables, and the console.
-The console and power supply are not serviceable by the owner.
+The 4600/4400 PT electrical system has four major components: the alternator, the power supply, the power cables, and the console.
+The 4600/4400 CL has five major components: the alternator, the power board, the battery, the power cables, and the console.
+The console, power board, and power supply are not serviceable by the owner.
 If any of these parts are inoperable, they must be replaced.
 Opening the console or the power supply will void the warranty.